Learn

 While a gap year isn’t for everyone, a few parents offered it as an option.

-Liz R. mentioned there are programs that will help with admissions after taking a gap year.
+Liz R. mentioned some programs will help with admissions after taking a gap year.

 Apply to other schools